technicalanxiety/technicalanxiety/src/content/posts/poetry-of-code-part2.md

 The poetry of code isn't in the syntax.
 It's in the vision.
 And these tools let you express that vision faster than ever before.

 ---

-*This concludes "The Poetry of Code" series.
-For a practical walkthrough of setting up AI-assisted development, see my post on [configuring Kiro](/setting-up-kiro-ai-assistant/).*
+*For a practical walkthrough of setting up AI-assisted development, see my post on [configuring Kiro](/setting-up-kiro-ai-assistant/).*

 **Photo by [Nicolas Hoizey](https://unsplash.com/@nhoizey) on [Unsplash](https://unsplash.com/photos/blacksmith-holding-mallet-in-garage-2MuZ23gkFKo)**